 College counselors have the incredible responsibility of counseling students through some of the most consequential decisions of their lives.
-The term “college counselor” can refer to professionals who work in admissions, career services, academic counseling, or placement counseling or to those who provide specialized psychological services.
-In each of these roles, a counselor provides individualized attention to a student who is in the midst of making important decisions about courses, jobs, financial aid or graduation.
+The term “college counselor” can refer to professionals who work in admissions, career services, academic counseling, or placement counseling, or to those who provide specialized psychological services in academic settings (typically a college or high school).
+In each of these roles, a counselor provides individualized attention to a student who is in the midst of making important decisions about course selection, job applications, financial aid, school admission, or graduation.

 Licensing and/or Certification

 No professional certification or license is required for college counselors who do not provide formal psychological care, although some seek to obtain licensure from the National Board for Certified Counselors or the National Association of School Psychologists.
-Those counselors who practice clinical psychology must have a state license to do so.
+Those counselors who provide therapeutic services must have a state license to do so.